For parents of teens navigating GCSEs, A Levels, SATs or end of year exams

-They’re saying they’re “fine” but spending hours in their room, snapping when you ask about revision, or insisting they don’t care when clearly they do.
+They’re saying they’re “fine”… but spending hours in their room, snapping when you ask about revision, or insisting they don’t care, when clearly they do.

 *Limited availability until July

-One minute things feel manageable — the next, everything feels tense, emotional, or on edge.
+One minute things feel manageable, the next, everything feels tense, emotional, or on edge.

 You can feel it building.
 The pressure.
 The expectations.
 The constant sense that something needs to happen.
-But you have no idea what to say or do to help your teen.

-One evening they’re highlighting everything and promising they’ve got a plan.
 The next, they’re in tears over one question, saying they can’t do any of it, or refusing to open their books at all.

 They’re trying to keep up